bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![t-flip-flop-diagrams-and-table](img/t-flip-flop-diagrams-and-table-horizontal.gif)

 The T flip-flop's logic circuit, block diagram, and excitation table are shown above.
 When the *T* input of the T flip-flop is '1' (true or high), the current state of the flip flop, *Q*, toggles to its logical opposite on each clock pulse.
 If the *T* input is '0' (false or low) the state of the flip-flop is unchanged.
-Lastly, if the *Preset* or *Reset* inputs are '1', the state will asynchrnously (i.e., instantly, irrespective of *clk*) become '1' or '0' respectively.
+Lastly, if the *Preset* or *Reset* inputs are '1', the state will asynchronously (i.e., instantly, irrespective of *clk*) become '1' or '0' respectively.

 As always in digital electronics, we'll be doing our counting in binary.
 For the 0-9 counter, the largest number we will need to represent is 9&#x2081;&#x2080;, which in binary is four bits, 1001&#x2082;.
 Each bit will be expressed by the output, *Q*, of a flip flop.
 So we'll need four flip-flops.